EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and then for dinner I had a five guys burger because my friend was going out and I tagged along.

+### Day 512

+Skipped the soylent for lunch today because work provided some food.
+Then for dinner I had a taco salad bowl in a shell which was good.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/